lkodinsson/MARS/Basic/PHB.md

 ### Advantage & Disadvantage

-Occasionally, circumstance and clever roleplaying will provide you with an advantage.
+Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with an advantage.
 If you have an advantage in any moment where you are required to roll dice, the advantage modifies how you roll.
 Instead of simply rolling and keeping the result, you roll an additional time (for every degree of advantage you have) and keep the best result.
 Disadvantage works similarly, but instead of keeping the better result, you must keep the worst.
 Paired instances of advantage and disadvantage cancel each other out.

 ### Group Actions